Information about the coronavirus: what happened today

 Let us know how you are preparing.
 Send us an answer here, and we can include it in an upcoming newsletter.

-Melina Delkic, Adam Pasick, Lara Takenaga and Tom Wright-Piersanti contributed to today's newsletter.
+Melina Delkic, Adeel Hassan, Adam Pasick, Lara Takenaga and Tom Wright-Piersanti contributed to today's newsletter.

 Send your thoughts by email to [email protected] Did a friend send you the information session?
 Sign up here.